Cliff Holden FCSD (12 December 1919 – 20 April 2020) was a British painter, designer, and silk-screen printer.

 Holden met the Swedish artist Torsten Renquist and Renquist invited him to exhibit in Sweden.
 From 1956, he lived in Sweden and his artworks are also in collections there.

-Holden is a member of the London Group.
-He is a Fellow of the Chartered Society of Designers and the Free Painters and Sculptors.
-He is also a design associate of the American Institute of Interior Designers.
+Holden was a member of the London Group.
+He was a Fellow of the Chartered Society of Designers and the Free Painters and Sculptors.
+He was also a design associate of the American Institute of Interior Designers.
 He received an honorary doctorate from London South Bank University in 2006.

 The collections of the Arts Council, Manchester City Art Gallery, Scottish National Gallery of Modern Art, Tate Britain, Victoria and Albert Museum include work by Holden.